 Flavour physics and CP violation; neutrino and heavy quark physics.
-I work in testing the model of CP violation effects that won Kobayashi and Maskawa the 2008 Nobel Prize in Physics
+I work in testing the model of CP violation effects that won Kobayashi and Maskawa the 2008 Nobel Prize in Physics.

-Specifically, I am active in the study of B mesons, at the B factory experiments: (2001-2005) Belle at KEK, (2005-present) BaBar at SLAC (Warwick page), and (2008-foreseeable future) LHCb at CERN (Warwick page).
-Postgraduate research opportunities on LHCb are available (look under "B physics").
-Particular interests are tests of the Standard Model and searches for new physics with measurements at these experiments, and also at future facilities.
-I am a member of HFAG, with responsibility for averaging measurements related to the angles of the Unitarity Triangle.
+Specifically, I am active in the study of B mesons, at the B factory experiments: (2001-2005) Belle at KEK, (2005-present) BaBar at SLAC (Warwick page), and (2008-foreseeable future) LHCb at CERN.
+I was physics co-ordinator for the international LHCb collaboration for the calender years 2012-13, and since July 2016 I am LHCb UK spokesperson.
+Details of the Warwick group activity on LHCb can be found on under the Warwick LHCb group webpage.
+I am co-leader of HFAG, for which I also have responsibility for averaging measurements related to the angles of the Unitarity Triangle.

-- Popular science articles and news stories
+- Links to popular science articles and news stories

 - Graduate lectures on flavour physics